Yosemite8/vulnerable-python-app/README.md

 - Work with intentionally vulnerable Python code
 - Push commits to trigger GitHub Actions
 - Run SCA (Software Composition Analysis) and SAST (Static Application Security Testing)
-- Observe results in Datadog Code Security
+- Observe results in Datadog Code Security (SCA, SAST and more extensibly IAST, APP and API Protection)
 - Fix vulnerabilities and verify the results

 ---